 Helps people become clear headed and refreshes the spirits.
 Helpful for people who are unable to concentrate or who have mental fatigue.
 Said to relieve states of anger, hysteria and nervous trembling, excellent for depression.

 On the body, it has a dual action: cooling when hot and warming when cold.
 As a remedy for colds, it halts mucous and fevers and encourages perspiration.
-Extremely important for its effect on the digestive system (1 drop on a sugar cube or on a teaspoon of honey).
+Extremely important for its effect on the digestive system

 Has a slightly anesthetic effect on stomach muscles.
 Good for travel sickness, vomiting, diarrhea, constipation, colic, nausea and to keep drivers alert while on the road.
 Its cooling and pain relieving action seems to ease headaches, migraines and toothaches.
 Used in liniments for the relief of muscle pain, lumbago, bruises, joint pain and insect bites.
 Can be used to relieve any kind of skin irritation or itching but should be used in a dilution of 1% or less or the irritation could be made worse.
 Not much liked by insects and vermin, great for getting rid of ants and rodents.
 Blends well with cedarwood, cypress, lavender, niaouli and pine.